encyclogames/http_server/README.md

 NOTE: this code is incomplete and i am working on it currently to make it feature complete and also add some form of robustness.

+Start the program with  the following :
+./lisod <HTTP port> <HTTPS port> <log file> <lock file> <www folder> <CGI folder or script name> <private key file> <certificate file>
+HTTP port – the port for the HTTP (or echo) server to listen on HTTPS port – the port for the HTTPS server to listen on log file – file to send log messages to (debug, info, error) lock file – file to lock on when becoming a daemon process www folder – folder containing a tree to serve as the root of a website CGI folder or script name – folder containing CGI programs private key file – private key file path certificate file – certificate file path